 University Medical Centre Groningen (UMCG) and Trinity College Dublin (TCD) E-labs Programme Overview

 This E-Labs programme will comprise Innovation and Entrepreneurship teaching delivered on a part time basis and available to undergraduate/master/PhD students as well as citizen and patient group activists.
 The programme will foster a culture of innovation and entrepreneurship within the student population and the development of the core skills of innovation and enterprise.
 It will be practically oriented with a specific emphasis on project work and problem-based learning.
 Students will develop the soft skills essential to any entrepreneur or intrapreneur.

 E-labs 2020 will commence on 6th October and conclude eight weeks later.

 We need 50 students from all academic levels, schools and courses to commit to the programme.
 We require 25 in Dublin and 25 in Groningen.

-The programme will consist of 1 hour-long workshop per week with content delivered and streamed by contributors and industry partners between Dublin and Groningen.
-In between workshops, students will have access to mentors who will help them with the development of their ideas.
+The programme will consist of 1 hour-long online workshop per week with content delivered and streamed by contributors and industry partners between Dublin and Groningen.
+In between workshops, students will have online access to mentors who will help them with the development of their ideas.